Washington-Lee High School

 Students not wishing to fulfill all of the requirements of the IB diploma are strongly encouraged to take individual courses in the IB curriculum to help them prepare for future education.
 These subjects are referred to as “Diploma Program (DP) courses” (formerly known as “Certificate Courses”) and the students who study them are referred to as “Diploma Program (DP) course students” (formerly known as “Certificate Students”).

-Studies in Language and Literature (Group 1): English Literature A HL and Spanish Language and Literature A HL
+Studies in Language and Literature (Group 1): English Literature A HL; English Language & Literature SL; and Spanish Language & Literature A HL

-Language Acquisition (Group 2): Spanish B HL/SL, French B HL/SL, Latin HL/SL and Chinese Ab initio SL
+Language Acquisition (Group 2): Spanish B HL/SL, French B HL/SL, Latin HL/SL, Arabic Ab initio SL, and Chinese Ab initio SL

-Individuals and Societies (Group 3): Business Management SL, Economics SL, Geography SL, History of the Americas HL, Psychology HL/SL, Philosophy SL, Social Anthropology HL/SL
+Individuals and Societies (Group 3): Business Management SL, Economics SL, Geography SL, History of the Americas/Topics HL, Psychology HL/SL, Philosophy SL, and Social Anthropology HL/SL

 Mathematics (Group 5): Math Studies SL and Mathematics HL/SL

-The Arts (Group 6): Film HL/SL, Music SL, Theater Arts HL/SL and Visual Arts HL/SL
+The Arts (Group 6): Film HL/SL, Theater Arts HL/SL, and Visual Arts HL/SL

 Diploma Grading System